 - Interviewers who want high-resolution audio should consider this, especially if you want the option to record video to accompany the audio.
 The MV88+ mic works with both Android phones and iPhones.

-- YouTubers will see this as a great way to initially upgrade in audio equipment.
+- YouTubers will see this as a great way to initially upgrade audio equipment.
 While phone cameras have improved leaps and bounds over the past few years, that same level of improvement hasn’t been made in smartphone recording.
 Investing in a better audio setup is an easy way to increase production value.

 What’s it like to use the Shure MV88+?